AaronLasseigne/aaronlasseigne.github.com/_posts/2017-11-08-why-arent-we-using-more-service-objects-already.md

 ---
 title: Why Aren't We Using More Service Objects Already
 date: 2017-11-08 15:28 UTC
+description: Avdi Grimm recently wrote a post in which he lambastes the rise of service objects.
+As an advocate for service objects I was interested in reading about their shortcomings.
 ---

 {% include image.html src="/images/why-arent-we-using-more-service-objects-already/mushrooms.jpg" alt="Stuffed mushrooms with herbs and goat cheese." caption="<a href=\"https://www.flickr.com/photos/21001756@N06/3660107079\">Taken by Stacy Spensley</a>" %}